1987 Fiesta Bowl: Game summary

-Penn State wore their blue home jerseys, while Miami wore their white road jerseys.
+Penn State wore their blue home jerseys with white pants, while Miami wore their white road jerseys with orange pants.

 Miami outgained Penn State on the field, 445 yards to 162, with 22 first downs compared to the Nittany Lions' eight.
 However, the Hurricanes were hampered by seven turnovers, including five interceptions of the Heisman-winning Testaverde.

 The majority of the game was a seesaw battle.
 Miami's only touchdown was the result of a John Shaffer fumble that the Hurricanes recovered at the Penn State 23.
 Miami then took four plays to score the go-ahead touchdown.

 The Nittany Lions responded with their only sustained drive of the night, going 74 yards in 13 plays, culminating in Shaffer's four-yard scamper into the end zone.
 The halftime score was a 7–7 tie.

 After Miami scored a field goal, by Mark Seelig, to retake the lead, Shane Conlan grabbed his second interception of the night, returning it 39 yards to the Miami five.
 The first Penn State snap was fumbled, but the Nittany Lions recovered.
 D. J. Dozier then followed with a six-yard run for the Lions' first lead.

 Miami still had over eight minutes on the clock, but fumbled on their next possession.
 With Penn State unable to move the ball, Miami began their last drive on their own 23 with 3:07 left in the game.
 A fourth down completion to Brian Blades went for 31 yards and moved Miami into Penn State territory.
 With a minute left, Testaverde hit Michael Irvin at the Penn State 10.
 The connection put the Hurricanes inside the five with 45 seconds left.
 Even with a national championship at stake, though, Penn State linebacker Pete Giftopoulos said the Penn State defense stayed calm.
 "We had some great leaders – (seniors) Shane Conlan, Timmy Johnson, Bob White," he said.
 "They were key character people.
 To not see any fear in their eyes helped me as a junior and helped the other players to play the game. ...
 Nobody was losing it in the huddle, nobody was screaming.
 Everyone was like, 'Here's the play; let's do it.'"

 On second-and-goal, Testaverde dropped back, but Tim Johnson broke free and sacked him.
 On third down, Testaverde threw incomplete into the flat.
 On fourth-and-goal, with 18 seconds left, Testaverde threw to the end zone, but was intercepted by Giftopoulos.
 The interception, Giftopoulos' second of the game (and Testaverde's fifth), ensured Penn State's second national title in five years.